bnulzq/MLR-SIF/README.md

 ## III.
 MLR Functionalities and Scales

-MLR describes the mechanistic relationship among three sets of unknowns: SIF, Ja or ΦP, and NPQ (or qL).
-Therefore, three equations are required to close this system.
-MLR itself establishes the theoretical relationship among Ja, SIF, and NPQ (or qL).
-It needs two additional independent equations for closure.
-One equation links Ja (or ΦP) between light and carbon reactions, thus, Ja can be determined independently from the FvCB model.
-The remaining equation must independently model either (not both) NPQ or qL.
-Computing SIF via qL can be achieved by modeling qL as a function of environmental variables such as incident PAR without sacrificing modeling accuracy, as demonstrated at both leaf and canopy scales.
+The MLR framework characterizes the intrinsic relationships among three coupled processes: SIF, J<sub>a</sub> or Φ<sub>P</sub>, and NPQ or, equivalently q<sub>L</sub>.
+Closing this system requires three independent equations.
+MLR explicitly establishes the theoretical relationship among SIF, J<sub>a</sub>, and NPQ (or q<sub>L</sub>) based on the physics and biochemistry of the photosynthetic light reactions.
+Two additional equations are required for closure.
+The first links J<sub>a</sub> (or Φ<sub>P</sub>) between the light and carbon reactions, allowing J<sub>a</sub> to be determined independently through the FvCB biochemical model.
+The second equation independently parameterizes either NPQ or q<sub>L</sub> (but not both).

+In practice, computing SIF through q<sub>L</sub> has been shown to be both accurate and robust.
+Modeling q<sub>L</sub> as a direct function of incident PAR, which captures the dominant first-order controls on photochemical regulation without sacrificing performance.
+This formulation has been validated at both leaf and canopy scales and forms the basis of the q<sub>L</sub>-based MLR implementation.

 ### III.1 Leaf-level MLR model

 ![Fig1](Figs/SCOPE_SIF1.png)

+Two alternative strategies for modeling leaf-level SIF emission (F<sub>e</sub>) implemented within the SCOPE framework:

+- the traditional NPQ-based approach
+- the alternative q<sub>L</sub>-based approach

-The procedure of modeling SIF emission (F<sub>e</sub>), using two alternative strategies implemented in SCOPE: the qL-based and NPQ-based approaches.
-Both strategies utilize the FvCB biochemical model to compute Ja, which is then combined with independent NPQ- or qL-based formulations to derive Fe.
-The default SCOPE implementation computes Fe via the NPQ-based route, where the rate constant of NPQ (k<sub>N</sub>) is formulated as a function of the degree of light saturation (x).
-We explored the alternative qL-based route, in which qL is formulated as a function of incident PAR, capturing the first-order effects of light intensities on qL variation.
-Similar to the NPQ-based approach, this method relies on the FvCB to estimate Ja at the leaf level.
-We then compared simulated Fe from the qL-based and NPQ-based approaches.
-Specificly, qL can be effectively estimated using a parsimonious equation as a function of incident PAR:
+In both strategies, the FvCB biochemical model is used to compute the J<sub>a</sub>, which is then combined with an independent formulation of NPQ or q<sub>L</sub> to derive F<sub>e</sub>.

+In the default SCOPE implementation, F<sub>e</sub> is calculated via the NPQ-based route, in which the rate constant of non-photochemical quenching (k<sub>N</sub>) is parameterized as a function of the degree of light saturation (x).
+While widely adopted, this formulation relies on an empirical representation of NPQ that can limit scalability across species and environmental conditions.
+As an alternative, we implemented a q<sub>L</sub>-based strategy, in which q<sub>L</sub> is parameterized directly as a function of incident PAR.
+This approach captures the first-order effects of light intensity on photochemical regulation while remaining parsimonious and mechanistically interpretable.
+Similar to the NPQ-based formulation, the q<sub>L</sub>-based approach relies on the FvCB model to estimate J<sub>a</sub> at the leaf level.
+Simulated F<sub>e</sub> from the two approaches were subsequently compared.

+Specifically, q<sub>L</sub> is estimated using a simple exponential formulation:

 $$
 q_L = a_{q_L} * e^{-b_{q_L}*PAR}
 $$

-where aqL and bqL are empirical parameters, which were determined by fitting leaf-level PAM measurements across diverse PFTs under varying environmental conditions.
-These parameters are relatively conservative across PFTs, lending support for greater scalability and broader applicability of the qL-based SIF formulation.
+where a<sub>qL</sub> and b<sub>qL</sub> are empirical parameters, determined by fitting PAM chlorophyll fluorescence measurements across a wide range of PFTs and environmental conditions.
+These parameters exhibit relatively limited variability across PFTs, supporting the scalability and general applicability of the q<sub>L</sub>-based SIF formulation.
+Using the q<sub>L</sub>-based strategy, PSII F<sub>e</sub> (F<sub>e,PSII</sub>) is computed as:
-Then, PSII Fe (F<sub>e, PSII</sub>) based on the qL strategy can be computed directly below:

 $$
 F_{e, PSII} = \frac{J_a*\Phi_{PSIIm}}{\Phi_{PSIIm}(1+k_{DF})q_L}
 $$

-Here k_DF_ is the ratio of k_D_ and k_F_.
-Finally, fluorescence yield (ΦF) of PSII (Φ<sub>F, PSII</sub>) based on the qL strategy can be obtained from:
+where k<sub>DF</sub> ​denotes the ratio of the constitutive heat dissipation rate constant (k<sub>D</sub>) to the fluorescence rate constant (k<sub>F</sub>), and Φ<sub>PSIIm</sub> represents the maximum photochemical quantum yield for a darkadapted leaf.
+The corresponding PSII fluorescence yield (Φ<sub>F,PSII</sub>) is then obtained as:

 $$
 \Phi_{F, PSII} = \frac{F_e}{0.5*APAR}
 $$

-where the factor 0.5 reflects the fraction of the absorbed PAR (APAR) allocated to PSII.
+where APAR denotes absorbed photosynthetically active radiation, and the factor 0.5 accounts for the assumption that half of APAR is allocated to PSII.

-SCOPE stratifies the canopy into sunlit and shaded leaves.
-Therefore, all dynamic variables relevant to NPQ- and qL-based formulations above are calculated separately for sunlit and shaded leaves.
+In SCOPE, the canopy is stratified into sunlit and shaded leaf fractions.
+Accordingly, all state variables and fluxes relevant to the NPQ- and q<sub>L</sub>-based formulations—including PAR, J<sub>a</sub>, q<sub>L</sub>, and F<sub>e</sub>—are computed separately for sunlit and shaded leaves prior to canopy integration.

 ### III.2 Canopy-level MLR model